San Jose del Monte: Government

+Local government

 Like other cities in the Philippines, San Jose del Monte is governed by a mayor and vice mayor elected to three-year terms.
 The mayor is the executive head and leads the city's departments in executing the city ordinances and improving public services.
-The vice mayor heads a legislative council consisting of 12 members 6 from District I and 6 from District II.
+The vice mayor heads a legislative council consisting of 12 members: 6 from District I and 6 from District II.
 The council is in charge of creating the city's policies.

-San Jose del Monte, being a part of the Bulacan province, has its mayor in the city council heading the Area Integrated Development Authority (AIDA), a special committee created during the term of then Mayor Eduardo V. Roquero to concentrate on the improvement of 3 highly commercialized areas such as, Tungkong Mangga, Muzon, and Sampol areas..
-This council formulates development plans that seeks to solve the problems and improve the conditions in the metropolis.

-Current city officials (2022-2025)
+Government officials (2025–28)

+Elected local officials, such as the representative, mayor, vice mayor, and twelve councilors, are currently serving their terms that last from 2025 to 2028.

+Congress representation

+The city has a lone legislative district, being represented in the country's House of Representatives.